Virtual Personal Assistants

 COIN can also undertake the following tasks:

 With almost 2 billion users on the platform, Facebook owns one of the largest datasets on the planet.
 Its users share vast quantities of content whether it be in text, image and video format.

 Consider the uploading of a photograph, Facebook will automatically highlight faces and suggests friends to tag that exist within the user‘s social graph.

 But how can Facebook do this in near real-time?
 You‘ve guessed it, AI.

 By leveraging facial recognition software and neural networks, Facebook can identify with reasonable accuracy, who each person is.
 Facebook acquired an Israeli facial recognition tech firm Face.com in 2012 for $55-60 million which is has helped drive this.
 Facebook has also been investing in this technology internally.

 In 2015, Snapchat introduced “facial filters”.
 These track facial movements and allow users to add digital masks that overlay their faces when moved.
 It uses AI technology which was originally developed by a Ukrainian company called Looksery which has patents on using machine learning to track movements in video.

 Elements of artificial intelligence have been used in real estate for quite some time now, property listing platforms can match buyers to new properties within minutes of being shared online.
-It goes further than simply just matching on keywords.
+It goes further than simply just matching keywords.

 - task automation